 Do you—do you want me to fall in love with you?
 Is that what you want?
 Because—I didn’t know that, and I could—I mean, I could work on that.
 I know you think—I know, I know—you think you’d be forcing me.
 Forcing me to love you—and who wants that, right?
 But that’s not how I see it.
 It’s…You’d be guiding me.
 Right?
 Like…a flashlight.
 In the woods.
 Or no—not a flashlight.
 You could buy a flashlight at Home Depot or CVS.
 You’re much more than that—you’re so giving to me, with such a tight body, and you make me feel…strong.
 No one could ever find you, Abby, in Home Depot.
 You’re…

 You’re an angel.
 This…beautiful kind of… guide-like angel, showing me how to love you.
 You just have to—you know, teach me.
 And you’re a good teacher—I’ve seen the notes those second graders give you…You don’t like when I ignore your calls.
 Okay, you told me and now I know.
 I won’t do that anymore.
 You, yesterday, when that hot girl—I mean, that woman—when that woman took the cab we were waiting for and I commented on her lovely short skirt—you told me, you just said, and I appreciate it, you said, “I don’t like it when you point out hot girls to me.”
 Fine.
 I don’t have to say those observations out loud.
 I’m learning already, right?
-You...Click for entire monologue, An Angel of Forced Love.
+You...Click below for the complete monologue, Angel of Forced Love.